phetsims/phet-info/checklists/code_review_checklist.md

 The following standard GitHub issues should exist. _If these issues are missing, or have not been completed, pause code review until the issues have been created and addressed by the responsible dev._

+- [ ] model.md, see {{GITHUB_ISSUE_LINK}}.
+Familiarize yourself with the model by reading model.md.
+Does it adequately describe the model, in terms appropriate for teachers?
+Has it been reviewed by the sim designer?
+- [ ] implementation-notes.md, see {{GITHUB_ISSUE_LINK}}.
+Familiarize yourself with the implementation by reading implementation-notes.md.
+Does it adequately describe the implementation, with an overview that will be useful to future maintainers?
 - [ ] results of memory testing for `brands=phet`, see {{GITHUB_ISSUE_LINK}}
 - [ ] results of memory testing for `brands=phet-io` (if the sim is instrumented for PhET-iO), see {{GITHUB_ISSUE_LINK}}
 - [ ] performance testing and sign-off, see {{GITHUB_ISSUE_LINK}}
 - [ ] review of pointer areas, see {{GITHUB_ISSUE_LINK}}
 - [ ] credits (will not be completed until after RC testing), see {{GITHUB_ISSUE_LINK}}

 ## **Build and Run Checks**

 If any of these items fail, pause code review.